DEFRA/ffc-development-guide/docs/local-development-setup/install-vs-code.md

 This means when code is source controlled in WSL, VS Code can read, debug and interact with it without workarounds.

 In WSL2 it is recommended to always use the remote WSL approach.
 A current directory can be opened in VS Code with `code .`.

-With WSL1, as source code will be in Windows, depending on the development activity it may be easier to use VS Code in Windows.

 ## Turn on signed commits